How To Love A Mentally Ill Spouse

 Final ThoughtsFor many people worrying about what others might think, can be just as difficult as dealing with their mental illness. #mentalillness #mentalhealth #mentalhealthawareness #endthestigma Click To Tweet

 If your husband or wife is struggling with mental illness, remember to show them your love, support, and care.
-Make sure that even if you don’t understand what they are going through, that you acknowledge that they are dealing with a real illness.
+Make sure that even if you don’t understand what they are going through, you acknowledge that they are dealing with a real illness.
 Spend time praying about it together.
-Consider reading a book, or blog that will help you both deal with their illness in a positive way.
+Consider reading a book or blog that will help you both positively deal with their illness.

 *Please keep in mind that I am speaking from my own experiences with mental illness.
 I am not a mental health professional.